robo-w/TallyArbiter-M5AtomMatrixListener/README.md

 # Tally Arbiter M5 ATOM Matrix Listener

+## EOL Notice

-## This version is only compatible with Tally Arbiter < 3.0.
-All future versions will be distributed as binaries from the master Tally Arbiter repository.
-This version has been archived and no future modifications will be made.
-Please make all feature requests, bug reports, and pull requests against the primary repository: http://github.com/josephdadams/tallyarbiter
+**This version is only compatible with Tally Arbiter versions up to 2.x**

+All future versions will be distributed as binaries from the [Tally Arbiter repository](http://github.com/josephdadams/tallyarbiter).
+Please make all feature requests, bug reports, and pull requests against the primary repository.

+## Fork Notice

+This fork (`robo-w`) changes following behavior compared to the upstream:

+* The colors of preview and program (green and red) are shown on all pixels of the LED matrix.
+* On startup the number of the light is still shown, in order to check the currently configured number on the device.

+## Description

 Tally Arbiter M5 ATOM Matrix Listener is an accessory program that allows you to connect to a Tally Arbiter server and control an M5Stick-C ESP32 Arduino device from M5Stack based on the incoming tally information.